jmeaster30/h-prolog/README.md

 - [ ] Add command history and cursor movement to the command line
 - [ ] Actually evaluate the rules and queries properly
+- [ ] Parse OR and AND expressions